 Earbuds are a popular choice for listening to music on the go.
 They’re lightweight, portable, and durable.
 Plus, you don’t need to worry about them messing up your hair the way some traditional headphones can.
-But earbuds do have one major flaw: when it rains, most earbuds must be put away.
-However, if you enjoy being outdoors rain or shine, there is another option: waterproof earbuds.
+However, earbuds do have one major flaw: when it rains, most earbuds must be put away.
+If you enjoy being outdoors rain or shine, waterproof earbuds are another option.

 Waterproof earbuds work exactly the same way as regular earbuds, with the added benefit that they can be used around or even in the water without fear of damage.
 But just like with traditional earbuds, there are some quality differences between the different models.